Sarah Herzog, M.A.

-Nadia is a second year doctoral student.
+Nadia is a third year doctoral student.
 Her main interests include clinical neuropsychology and social-cognitive neuroscience, focusing on anterior insula activity and its role in social behavior in both trauma-exposed and non-traumatized samples.
 She is mainly interested in researching interoceptive awareness and its impact on the maintenance of interpersonal relationships, especially in individuals who experience dissociative symptoms.
-She has extensive experience in Applied Behavior Analysis working with children diagnosed with Autism Spectrum Disorder and Attention Deficit Disorder.
+She has extensive experience in Applied Behavior Analysis and DIR/Floortime working with children diagnosed with Autism Spectrum Disorder and Attention Deficit Disorder.
 She also has experience in conducting cognitive remediation therapy with patients suffering from traumatic brain injury.
-Nadia is the current lab manager for the Trauma Lab and the Project Coordinator for the Emotions and Physiological Assessment Study.
-She is also a neuropsychology extern at Memorial Sloan-Kettering Cancer Center.
+She is also a therapist at Rebecca School and Mt.
+Sinai Adolescent Health Center.

 Eran's primary interest is concerned with emotion regulation, suicidal behavior and psychotherapeutic interventions for these conditions.
 Specifically, he is interested with how early interactions with attachment figures shape one's ability to identify, label and verbally communicate painful feelings; it's hypothesized that with increased hopelessness, suicidal behavior ensues.
 In his future work, Eran aims to answer two questions: 1. what are the cognitive, emotional, physiological and behavioral signatures of suicidal behaviors, and 2. whether the ability to recognize different emotional states, as well as being able to communicate them to a close other, as acquired interpersonal skills, can reduce mental pain and increase distress tolerance.
 In Eran's free time, he enjoys playing and watching soccer, running and reading poetry.